serradura/u-case/README.md

 Double.call({})

-# The output will be the following exception:
+# The output will be:
 # ArgumentError (missing keyword: :numbers)
 ```